 Aspen shavings or cypress mulch are the easiest to get and though it can be economical, using it brings about some issues.

 It invites bugs and creepy crawlies, which I highly doubt can be good to have in your tortoise’s environment.
 It also tends to be very dry which means you will really have to look out for your tortoise to ensure hydration is not an issue.

-In my experience with cypress mulch—maybe other people have had better luck— have had to deal with these really tiny small golden bug/ant-like creatures that infested the enclosure.
+In my experience with cypress mulch—maybe other people have had better luck—I have had to deal with these really tiny small golden bug/ant-like creatures that infested the enclosure.

 I started experimenting: I cleared out his enclosure and tested different substrates.
-I noticed that it was just with the Cypress mulch these tiny bugs would appear.
+I noticed that it was just with the cypress mulch that these tiny bugs would appear.
 It's alarming to see them swarming all over after a few days.
-I’ve kept the bags of cypress mulch in a cool dry place, set it up for a few days nothing but then again they appeared from nowhere.
-Ever since then I stopped buying cypress mulch since I found much more feasible and better substrates to use, I haven’t seen these little bugs ever after.
+I’ve kept the bags of cypress mulch in a cool dry place, set it up for a few days with no bugs, but then again they appeared from nowhere.
+Ever since then, I stopped buying cypress mulch since I found much more feasible and better substrates to use.
+I haven’t seen these little bugs ever after.

 50/50 Organic Soil and Play Sand